HugoRCD/hr-folio/content/writing/not-an-impostor.md

 description: "Your story is worth telling, and you are not alone in this journey.
 Here's how to overcome the trap of perfection and embrace your authenticity."
 date: "11/01/2024"
 image: /writing/trap-of-perfection.jpg
-head.image: /writing/trap-of-perfection.jpg
+head:
+  meta:
+    - name: "og:image"
+      content: "/writing/trap-of-perfection.jpg"
 layout: writing
 ---

 # Your story is worth telling

-In the theater of content creation, there are many who, backstage, whisper a phrase tinged with doubt: * *_"I'm not legitimate, others are so much better"_**.
+In the theater of content creation, there are many who, backstage, whisper a phrase tinged with doubt:
+**_"I'm not legitimate, others are so much better"_**.
 This sound of insecurity, often played over and over in the minds of emerging creators, is the first act of a much larger work: the conquest of one's own legitimacy.

 Imagine yourself standing at the edge of the stage, dazzled by the spotlight of self-judgment.
 Every creator goes